UXAspects/UXAspects/guides/angular-upgrade-guide.md

 #### Services

-Angular 4+ injectables tend to be most similar to Angular 1 services, and the Angular 4+ version is essentially just an annotated class.
+Angular injectables tend to be most similar to AngularJS services, and the Angular version is essentially just an annotated class.

 ##### Example

-###### Angular 1
+###### AngularJS

 ```javascript
 angular.module("app").service("exampleDataService", function() {